crabvk/python-perception-guardian/README.md

 * Show CAPTCHA for new members
 * Ban channels [(optional)](#bot-settings)
-* Change bot language for the group (only English and Russian supported at the time)
+* Change bot language for a group (only English and Russian supported at the time)
 * Set custom Welcome message

 ## Configuration